workflowhub-eu/about/Workflow-RO-Crate/index.md

 *Please note* this is a draft spec and subject to change.
 Please leave any suggestions and comments here: [https://github.com/seek4science/seek/issues/183](https://github.com/seek4science/seek/issues/183)

-_Workflow RO Crates_ are a specialization of [_RO Crate_](https://researchobject.github.io/ro-crate/) for packaging an executable workflow with all necessary documentation.
+_Workflow RO-Crates_ are a specialization of [_RO-Crate_](https://researchobject.github.io/ro-crate/) for packaging an executable workflow with all necessary documentation.
 It is aligned with, and intends to strictly extend, the more general [Bioschemas ComputatioonalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/).

-WorkflowHub uses _Workflow RO Crates_ as an exchange format for users to upload a packaged workflow.
+WorkflowHub uses _Workflow RO-Crates_ as an exchange format for users to upload a packaged workflow.

 ## Concepts

-This section uses terminology from the [RO Crate 1.1 specification](https://w3id.org/ro/crate/1.1).
+This section uses terminology from the [RO-Crate 1.1 specification](https://w3id.org/ro/crate/1.1).

 ### Main Workflow